-In 2020, the National Institute for Health and Care Excellence (NICE) issued the following guidance on Rezum for treatment of LUTS secondary to BPH:
+In 2020, the NICE- issued the following guidance on Rezum for treatment of LUTS secondary to BPH:

 "Evidence supports the case for adopting Rezum for treating lower urinary tract symptoms (LUTS) caused by benign prostatic hyperplasia (BPH) in the NHS.
 Rezum relieves LUTS and improves quality of life."